programmerraja/JPMC-tech-task-1-py3/README.md

      return ratio
  </pre>

- but still we have a problem what if the price_b is zero we have big serious problem to fix this we need to check if the price_b is zero or not so the code is
+ but still we have a problem what if the price_b is zero we have big serious problem.to fix this we need to check if the price_b is zero or not before divide so the code look like this
  <pre>
 def getRatio(price_a, price_b):
 	""" Get ratio of price_a and price_b """